Oracle Named a Leader in the 2 - GuruFocus.com

 PR Newswire

-According to Gartner, "Leaders demonstrate strong vision and execution capabilities for SCP solutions.
-They have broad, deep and differentiated functionality that addresses a broad range of user requirements.
-Their coverage of the main categories of planning capability — configure, optimize, respond and execution visibility (see Note 2) — is good enough, with a good balance across today's categories and/or those planned for the future.
-Leaders have a reasonable range of features to support organizations' maturity journeys.
-Their visions for supporting a Level 5 maturity planning environment align well with Gartner's vision.
-Leaders anticipate where customer demands and markets are moving, and clearly identify how innovative technologies can be applied to planning applications.
-They have strategies to support emerging requirements to build future-proof SCP solutions that focus on enabling both high-quality decision making and achieving a high degree of user adoption.
-Because Leaders are typically well-established in leading-edge, complex user environments, they benefit from user communities that help them remain at the forefront of emerging needs and innovation.
-Leaders exhibit strong financial performance and viability with their SCP solutions.
-Leaders generally have good market penetration, as well as broad functional penetration of their customers.
-Many customers have deployed a single instance of a Leader's SCP software that supports large planning models and a high degree of supply chain complexity."

-"An organization's ability to respond to supply chain disruptions and manage operations efficiently ultimately comes down to good planning," said Vikash Goyal, vice president of supply chain planning and collaboration strategy, Oracle.
-"With Oracle Supply Chain Planning, organizations can leverage machine learning and advanced capabilities to help drive smarter decisions and quickly adapt to changes in supply and demand.
-To us, this recognition reinforces our commitment to helping customers improve profitability, accelerate innovation, and shape business outcomes.
+management, work planning and optimization, slotting, returns management, yard management and dock scheduling, and value-added services.
+To be a Leader, a vendor doesn't necessarily need to have the absolute broadest or deepest WMS application.
+Its offerings must meet most mainstream warehousing requirements in complex warehouses without significant modifications, and a substantial number of high-quality implementations must be available to validate this.
+Leaders must anticipate where customer demands, markets and technology are moving, and must have strategies to support these emerging requirements ahead of actual customer demand.
+Leading vendors should have coherent strategies to support SCE convergence, and they must invest in innovation, have a proven track record in commercializing advancements and have processes to exploit innovation.
+Leaders also have robust market momentum, market penetration and market awareness, as well as strong client satisfaction — in the vendor's local markets as well as internationally.
+Leaders understand the importance of alliances and develop robust ecosystems of partners.
+Because Leaders are often well-established in leading-edge and complex user environments, they benefit from a user community that helps them remain in the forefront of emerging needs."

+"The last couple of years have recalibrated logistics processes putting additional pressure on warehouse capacity in a tight labor market.
+To successfully meet and exceed customer expectations, organizations need to be able to do more with less," said Derek Gittoes, vice president of supply chain management product strategy, Oracle.
+"Oracle Warehouse Management enables organizations to embrace automation, increase efficiency, manage complex fulfillment operations, and gain total inventory visibility—from the distribution center to the store shelf.
+We believe this report is an acknowledgement of our product strengths, investment in innovation, and customer successes."

-Part of Oracle Fusion Cloud Supply Chain & Manufacturing (SCM), Oracle Supply Chain Planning allows customers to anticipate demand, manage supply, align stakeholder input, and automate planning decisions to help improve customer service while reducing supply chain cost.
-With easily consumable new features added every quarter, Oracle Cloud SCM helps customers create a resilient supply network and processes that outpace change.
+Part of Oracle Fusion Cloud Supply Chain & Manufacturing (SCM), Oracle Warehouse Management offers a comprehensive set of enterprise capabilities to optimize inventory, maximize order fulfillment, reduce costs, and mitigate supply chain risk.
+With new features added every quarter, Oracle Cloud SCM helps customers create a resilient supply network and processes that outpace change.

+Oracle has garnered consistent industry recognition for its supply chain applications, including being named a Leader in the 2023 Gartner® Magic Quadrant™ for Transportation Management Systems and the 2023 Gartner® Magic Quadrant™ for Supply Chain Planning Solutions.

 Disclaimers: GARTNER is a registered trademark and service mark of Gartner and Magic Quadrant is a registered trademark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and are used herein with permission.
 All rights reserved.